alexcardell/dots/README.md

     With arguments, it will run all roles matching that tag, e.g. `./run homebrew` will run the homebrew role.

-    `./run all` will, unsurprisingly run all roles for the current platform.
+    `./run all` will, unsurprisingly, run all roles for the current platform.